Negotiations. Inspections. Appraisals. More negotiations. Paperwork.

 You know those horror stories about someone who moved into the house only to find out that black mold coats the interior of the walls or a rat infestation lives in their crawlspace?
 If the seller knows of this or similar issues with the property, they are must put it in the disclosure document, per law.

 This form is usually a checklist where the seller marks that yes, there is an issue that they know about, or no, there is not an issue that they are aware of.
-Depending on the rule in your state, the seller may be completely off the hook for any question they answer “no” or “I don’t know” to.
+Depending on the rule in your state, the seller may be completely off the hook for any question they answer with “no” or “I don’t know”.
 But if the seller is aware of issues with the property or something in the neighborhood that could potentially cause the home value to plummet, that must be included in the disclosure form.

 - Final Walkthrough Checklist

 - How Long Does It Take To Buy A House?

 - What To Look For When Buying A House

 Reviewing a Sellers Disclosure Form